matteopantano/Dex-Net-userInput/README.md

 ## News

+[2023/09/29] Submission of final paper to 2023 International Conference on Industry 4.0 and Smart Manufacturing (ISM) and finalization of the repo.

+[2023/08/10] Acceptance to the 2023 International Conference on Industry 4.0 and Smart Manufacturing (ISM).

-[2023/06/28] Submission of paper to ISM and polishing of the repo.
+[2023/06/28] Submission of paper to the 2023 International Conference on Industry 4.0 and Smart Manufacturing (ISM) and polishing of the repo.

 [2022/09/12] Introduction of code and supplementary materials.